emberjs/rfcs/text/0000-optional-jquery.md

 ### Guides

-The existing "Managing Dependencies" chapters in the Ember Guides as well as on ember-cli.com provide a good place to explain users how to set the jQuery integration flag by means of the mentioned addon that handles this flag.
+The existing "Managing Dependencies" chapters in the Ember Guides as well as on ember-cli.com provide a good place to explain users how to set the jQuery integration flag by means of the mentioned [privileged addon](#add-an-opt-out-flag) that handles this flag.

 The section on components should be updated to remove any eventually remaining references to `this.$`, to not let users fall into the trap of creating an implicit dependency on jQuery by "accidental" use of it.
 These should be changed to